vitalets/pendings/README.md

 ### pendings.set(id, fn, [options]) ⇒ <code>Promise</code>
 Calls `fn` and returns new promise with specified `id`.
+If promise with such `id` already pending - it will be returned.

 **Kind**: instance method of [<code>Pendings</code>](#Pendings)